bharat2476/Personalization_MarTech/README.md

-# Personalization & Ad Targeting Simulator
+# Personalization & Marketing Tech Simulator

 This Streamlit portfolio app demonstrates a recommendation engine and marketing technology platform for a digital marketplace.
 It simulates how behavioral signals,